 This handbook is issued to all Quaker registering officers for marriage in Britain Yearly Meeting of the Religious Society of Friends.
-This 2018 update to the 2016 edition builds on previous editions and takes account of the legal changes that have been implemented (especially equal marriage) since the last edition of the handbook.
-This edition is also greatly informed by feedback and soundings taken at the regular registering officer conferences, training given to new registering officers, and correspondence between registering officers and the Recording Clerk's Office over the years.
+This 2022 update builds on previous editions and takes account of the legal changes that have been implemented including equal marriage, and changes to the procedures for registering marriages legally.
+This edition is also greatly informed by feedback and soundings taken at the regular registering officer conferences, training given to new registering officers, and correspondence between registering officers and Yearly Meeting staff over the years.
 It should be read in conjunction with the current version of Chapter 16 of Quaker faith & practice.
 All registering officers should make certain that they have and are using the up-to-date version of Chapter 16 (see 'Contacts' in section 21).

-The quotations in this handbook from Chapter 16 of Quaker faith & practice are taken from the version approved by Yearly Meeting 2015.
+The quotations in this handbook from Chapter 16 of Quaker faith & practice are taken from the version approved by Yearly Meeting 2015 and subsequent changes which is available online here https://qfp.quaker.org.uk/chapter/16/.

 The handbook covers marriages that take place in England, Wales and Scotland.
-Marriages in the Isle of Man and the Channel Islands are comparatively rare, so registering officers in these areas should seek advice from the Recording Clerk's Office.
+Marriages in the Isle of Man and the Channel Islands are comparatively rare, so registering officers in these areas should seek advice from Yearly Meeting staff.
 Marriages in Northern Ireland are in the care of Ireland Yearly Meeting.